GabrielKP/MMB-Project/classifier-HO.md

 ### Multi Layer Networks

-First, a 2 layer network is created.
+Now, a 2 layer network is created.

 Even though it seems simple, training now becomes non-trivial as it is unclear which output intermediat neurons should try to learn.
 There seem to be two approaches:

 1. Initialize weights randomly, let the network learn just what it is producing and hope it creates enough diversity in outputs for a good categorization.
 2. Force the intermediate Neurons to learn specific patterns, which arguably is not as biologically plausible anymore.
-This was done in Amato et al. (2019).
+A version of this was done in Amato et al. (2019), which can be seen in the chapter "3.3 Supervised Hebbian Learning".

-This project only looks at the first approach.
-(If there is some time I will try to include the second approach)
+At the moment I am not getting the first approach to work properly with an ojas based network.
+Probably I will include both approaches in the end.

 ```python
 N_INPUT = 28 * 28